0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

 ### What is the minimum stake amount?

 There is no minimum stake amount to delegate.
-However, you can always start with 1 MATIC token.
+However, you can always start with 1 POL token.

 ### How to stake tokens on Polygon?